-The employee retention tax credit is equal 50% of up to $10,000 in qualified wages paid to full-time employees during all eligible calendar quarters beginning March 13 and ending December 31, 2020.
+The old employee retention tax credit is equal 50% of up to $10,000 in qualified wages paid to full-time employees during all eligible calendar quarters beginning March 13, 2020 and ending December 31, 2020.
 An eligible calendar quarter is one in which the employer experiences economic hardship as defined above.
-Thus, the maximum credit is $5,000 per employee.
+Qualified wages include the cost of employer-provided health care.
+The maximum credit is $5,000 per employee per quarter.
+Thus, the maximum credit for 2020 is $20,000 per employee.

-Example: ABC, Inc. pays Brian $8,000 in wages during the second quarter of 2020 (April through June) and $8,000 during the third quarter (July through September).
-ABC qualifies for an employee retention credit of $4,000 for the second quarter (50% of what Brian was paid) and $1,000 for the third quarter.
-The $5,000 credit is now maxed out for Brian.
+Example: ABC, Inc. paid Brian $8,000 in wages during the first quarter of 2020 (January through March); $10,000 during the second quarter (April through June); $12,000 during the third quarter (July through September); and $14,000 during the fourth quarter (October through December).
+ABC qualifies for an employee retention credit of $4,000 for the second quarter (50% of $8,000), and $5,000 for the second, third, and fourth quarters.
+ABC's total 2020 credit for Brian is $20,000.

-For employers who averaged more than 100 full-time employees in 2019, the credit may only be claimed for wages paid to employees for time they did not work.
+For employers who averaged more than 100 full-time employees in 2019, the old employee retention credit for 2020 may only be claimed for wages paid to employees for time they did not work.
 However, if a business had 100 or less full-time employees on average in 2019, the credit is based on wages paid to all employees, regardless of whether they worked or not.
-This makes the credit much more attractive for smaller employers with less than 100 full-time employees.
+This made the credit much more attractive for smaller employers with less than 100 full-time employees.

 One of the best things about the employee retention credit is that it is easy to claim.
 There is no need to file an application with a bank as with a PPP loan and wait for it to be approved and funded.
-Instead, starting in the second calendar quarter of 2020, employers can immediately claim the credit by reducing by the amount of their employer share of Social Security taxes--a 7.65% tax on employee wages.
+Instead, employers can immediately claim the credit by reducing by the amount of their employer share of payroll taxes on employee wages.
 Ordinarily, employers must pay these taxes every quarter.
 This reduction should be accounted for in the quarterly employment tax return filed by the employer, usually IRS Form 941, Employer's Quarterly Federal Tax Return.

-If an employer does not owe enough Social Security taxes to cover the amount of the credit, it may request an advance payment of the credit from the IRS by faxing IRS Form 7200, Advance Payment of Employer Credits Due to COVID-19.
-The employee retention credit is a refundable credit; thus, the employer may collect the full amount from the IRS even if it reduces its tax liability below zero.
+If an employer does not owe enough payroll taxes to cover the amount of the credit, it may request an advance payment of the credit from the IRS by faxing IRS Form 7200, Advance Payment of Employer Credits Due to COVID-19.
+However, in 2021, advances are not available for employers with more than 500 employees.